 Remote patient monitoring (RPM) is initially developed to extend services for chronic and vulnerable patients.
 Chronic pain patients, in particular, have been around for years.
-The fight to solve the opioid crisis continues even before the COVID-19 pandemic came.
+The fight to solve the opioid crisis continued even before the COVID-19 pandemic came.

 History of opioid crisis

 According to the U.S. Department of Health and Human Services (HHS), opioid misuse started in the late 1990s when pharmaceutical companies reassured the medical community that patients would not become addicted to opioid pain relievers.
 Since then, increased prescription of opioid medications by health care providers led to widespread misuse of prescription and non-prescription opioids until it became evident that these medications could indeed be highly addictive.